What were these people watching the last two years?

 Here is what was written in one New York paper recently -"(Jets GM Terry) Bradway will be open-minded about signing a veteran backup quarterback.
 For now, he and the coaches are comfortable with Brooks Bollinger and Ricky Ray, neither of whom has taken an NFL snap, behind Chad Pennington."

 Brady was picked in the same round as Bollinger.
 Jets quarterback coach/offensive coordinator Paul Hackett is secure with Bollinger and Ray competing for the backup job.
 Hackett was a big fan of Bollinger at Wisconsin, and pushed for the Jets to pick him.
-He feels Bollinger, who led the Badgers to a pair of Rose Bowls in four years, thinks the signal-caller is a perfect fit for the West Coast offense with his accuracy, mobility and ability to read defenses.
+He feels Bollinger, who led the Badgers to a Rose Bowl, is a perfect fit for the West Coast offense with his accuracy, mobility and ability to read defenses.
 Don't hold his shaky performances last summmer in the preseason against him.
 He had horrendous pass protection, and took an awful beating.

 And Ray joins the Jets after starring in Canada, where he led the Edmonton Eskimos to a pair of Grey Cup appearances.
 They won the second one.
 Last year, in leading the Eskimos to the championship, he threw 35 touchdowns to just 13 picks.
 He has a great feel for the game, and reads defenses extremely well.
 Before heading to Canada, he spent some time with the San Francisco 49ers, so he has a background in the West Coast system.